- Treatment for erectile dysfunction with Cialis®

 What is Cialis®?

-Cialis® is a prescription medicine used to treat erectile dysfunction in adult men.
+Cialis® is a prescription medicine used for erectile dysfunction in adult men.
 It supports the natural erectile response by relaxing blood vessels in the penis and improving blood flow during sexual stimulation.

-Cialis® is sometimes described as a longer-acting PDE-5 inhibitor because its effects may last for up to around 36 hours in some individuals, although this varies between patients.
+Cialis® is a longer-acting PDE-5 inhibitor.
+Its effects may last for up to around 36 hours, though this varies between men.

 What is the active substance in Cialis®?

-Tadalafil inhibits the PDE-5 enzyme, which plays a role in regulating blood flow in the penis.
-By inhibiting this enzyme, tadalafil may enhance the natural erectile response to sexual stimulation.
+Tadalafil works by inhibiting the PDE-5 enzyme, which regulates blood flow in the penis,enhancing the natural erectile response to sexual stimulation.

 Who may be considered for treatment with Cialis®?

-Cialis® may be considered for adult men (aged 18 and over) with erectile dysfunction following an individual medical assessment.
+Cialis® may be suitable for adult men (aged 18 and over) following an individual medical assessment.

 What dosages are available?

-Cialis® may be prescribed either as a lower daily dose (5 mg) or as an on-demand treatment (10 mg or 20 mg).
-Your clinician will advise which dosing approach may be suitable based on your individual circumstances.
+It can be prescribed as a low daily dose (5 mg) or as an on-demand treatment (10 mg or 20 mg).
+Your UK-registered prescriber will advise on the right approach for you.

 Can I change doses myself?

-No. Dose adjustments should be made only in consultation with the prescribing clinician.
+No. Any dose adjustments should be made in consultation with the UK-registered prescriber.

 How is Cialis® taken?

-Always take Cialis® exactly as prescribed by the clinician and according to the patient information leaflet.
+Always take Cialis® exactly as prescribed and in accordance with the patient information leaflet.

-- Very heavy or high-fat meals may delay the onset of effect
+- Avoid very heavy or high-fat meals before taking as these may delay the onset of effect.

-- Do not take more than one dose per day
+- Do not take more than one dose in 24 hours.

 When should Cialis® not be used?

-- have certain serious heart conditions where sexual activity is not advised
+- Have serious heart conditions where sexual activity is not advised, or have recently had a heart attack or stroke.

 Warnings and precautions

-Speak to a clinician before using Cialis® if you:
+Speak to a UK-registered prescriber before using Cialis® if you:

-Cialis® should not be used with other treatments for erectile dysfunction or other PDE-5 inhibitors unless specifically advised by a clinician.
+Cialis® should not be used with other erectile dysfunction treatment or PDE-5 inhibitors unless specifically advised by your UK-registered prescriber.

 Interactions with other medicines, food and drink

-Grapefruit or grapefruit juice may affect how tadalafil works in some people.
+Grapefruit or grapefruit juice may affect how tadalafil works and are best avoided.

 What side effects can occur?

-Like all medicines, Cialis® can cause side effects, although not everyone experiences them.
+Like all medicines, Cialis® can cause side effects, though not everyone experiences them.

 Common side effects may include: